-Company was considering its first international bond issue which would be an Islamic issue, or sukuk.
-The company
+Company was considering its first international bond issue which would be an Islamic issue or sukuk

-2020 from an installed capacity of 50,000 MW to meet domestic demand rising at 8 percent annually.
+SEC plans to invest $80bn to boost capacity to at least 70,000 megawatts by 2020 from an installed capacity of 50,000 MW to meet domestic demand rising at 8 percent annually.

 It is 81 percent owned by the government, while 19 percent is floated on the stock market.